Skip to main content

 vs. AI chatbots

-ORAN never invents phone numbers, addresses, or service hours.
-Every result is retrieved from a verified, stored record — not generated on the fly.
+ORAN does not invent phone numbers, addresses, or service hours.
+Every result is retrieved from a stored record that passed the publication gate.

 vs. search engines